 1. The menopause and breast cancer

-4. What breast cancer treatments can cause menopausal symptoms?
+3. What breast cancer treatments can cause menopausal symptoms?

-7. Managing menopausal symptoms
+5. Managing menopausal symptoms

-11. Further support
+7. Further support

 Breast cancer treatments such as chemotherapy, hormone (endocrine) therapy or ovarian suppression (stopping the ovaries working either permanently or temporarily) can cause menopausal symptoms.

-In pre-menopausal women, some treatments may cause an early menopause, leading to the symptoms described below.
+In premenopausal women, some treatments may cause an early menopause, leading to the symptoms described below.
 Some treatments will not cause an early menopause but may cause the symptoms associated with it.